The Legislative Assembly has a number of statutory officers who deal with various aspects of the business affecting the House and the Members.

 Equal Pay Commissioner

 The commissioner receives and investigates complaints about the right to equal pay for work of equal value.
-He/she submits annual reports to the Legislative Assembly.
-You can find them on our Tabled Documents page or contact the Legislative Library.
-Contact the Equal Pay Commissioner if you have questions or concerns about the right to equal pay for equal value.
+They submit annual reports to the Legislative Assembly and you can find them on our Tabled Documents page or contact the Legislative Library.

 The Ombud is appointed for a five-year term by the Legislative Assembly.
 The role of the Ombud is to investigate complaints about the administrative fairness of government practices to promote fair, reasonable, and equitable government administration.
 The Ombudsperson Act provides the legislative framework for the Ombud to investigate, review investigation results and decide on appropriate courses of action.
 An investigation can be commenced based on a complaint made by a person, group of persons, or on the Ombud's own initiative.